 BTW.
 I'm using latest darktable from git.

-#3 Updated by Simon Spannagel almost 7 years ago
+#3 Updated by Simon Spannagel about 7 years ago

 sorry for me being inaccurate: for the backtrace you net do